Nanofus/novel.js/README.md

 Novel.js has currently two ways to allow the player to save and load their game.
 This is controlled by the `settings.saveMode` value, which can be either `cookie` or `text`.
 Saving is done by clicking the "Save" and "Load" buttons in the game window, or by using the `saveGame` and `loadGame` commands.
 The buttons can be hidden by setting `settings.showSaveButtons` to false.

+If the game's name does not match the loaded data's game name, an error is thrown and loading is cancelled.
+If the save version does not match the game's version, a warning is thrown.

 #### Cookie

 The first way to save a game is to use the browser's cookies.
 If you use this option, make sure you have the required legal notifications in your game.
 The game is saved as a cookie named `gameData`, and contains the `game.json` file Base64 encoded.
 The cookie has an expiration time of 365 days by default.
 There can currently be only a single saved game.
 Note that cookies might not work when testing the game on `localhost` in some browsers.